-- Per Minute Plan: The Per Minute Plan pricing allows you to pay for features and calls on a monthly basis.
-You can customize your account with this plan by building your own feature package: starting off with a basic set of popular business phone features at $49.95 per month, you can then add (and delete) additional features as needed.
-Calls cost 2.9 cents per minute (and 3.9 cents per minute for inbound calls to toll-free numbers).
+- Basic Plan: The Basic Plan allows you to pay for features and calls on a monthly basis.
+You can customize your account with this plan by building your own feature package: starting off with a standard set of popular business phone features at $49.95 per month, you can then add (and delete) additional features as needed.
+Calls cost 3.2 cents per minute (and 3.9 cents per minute for inbound calls to toll-free numbers).
 Extension to extension dialing, in-house calling, and SIP-to-SIP calls are all free.
 You won't be charged when adding users or phones on this plan; you simply pay for the calls that those phones make.

-MegaPath and OnSIP both offer the features that have become standard in the hosted VoIP industry, including Auto Attendants, ACD Queues, Music On Hold, HD Voice, Conference Bridges, and Ring Groups.
+MegaPath and OnSIP both offer features that are standard in the hosted VoIP industry, including Auto Attendants, ACD Queues, Music On Hold, HD Voice, Conference Bridges, and Hunt Groups.

-OnSIP and MegaPath both offer video conferencing solutions, although they differ significantly in form.
-OnSIP's sayso offers instant voice and video calls at the click of a button.
+An innovative and unique feature, OnSIP's sayso offers instant voice and video calls at the click of a button.
 The sayso button can be placed on any webpage, and visitors simply click it to start an instant voice or video call with one of your employees.
-Operating right within the Internet browser itself, sayso doesn't require any downloads or plugins to run.
+Operating right within the browser window itself, sayso doesn't require any downloads or plugins to run.

 MegaPath offers a downloadable softphone with its Unified Communications suite.
 The package runs on desktops, tablets and smartphones.
 The softphone can make HD Voice and HD Video calls.
 It also has Presence, SMS (Texting), Video Meetings, and Screen Sharing.

 OnSIP and MegaPath both offer advanced Queues that have Call Monitoring and Call Recording.
-But OnSIP also adds "Queue Call Barge" and "Queue Call Whisper" to its Enhanced Queue.
-MegaPath offers call recording for every call, while OnSIP only offers it for calls made in Enhanced Queues.
+But OnSIP also adds Call Barge and Call Whisper to its Enhanced Queue.
+Both MegaPath and OnSIP have call recording.
 MegaPath is also capable of receiving incoming fax messaging - though its service cannot send faxes.

-OnSIP has a handful of other features that MegaPath lacks, including voicemail to email, Dial-by-name Directory, Alerts and Notifications, and Group Paging.
+OnSIP provides other features that include voicemail to email, dial-by-name directory, Call Park, and Call Blocking.
 With OnSIP's Zendesk integration, incoming calls are matched with existing Zendesk records, support tickets are automatically created, and agents can click to dial callers.
-OnSIP Zendesk integration is available through the Zendesk Apps Marketplace.
+OnSIP also has available integrations with HubSpot and Slack.

 MegaPath's stocks all the phones that work with its service.
 You do not have to purchase the phones directly from MegaPath, but they do stock a phone store with all of the chosen models.
 The phone store offers a collection of Polycom, Cisco, and Panasonic phones.
 A modest phone comparison chart is offered for buyers to whittle down their decisions, but MegaPath's Learning Center has more extensive documentation for setting up the phones.

-OnSIP operates with a Bring Your Own Device (BYOD) philosophy, meaning that it's up to the customer to choose which phone they want to use.
-There are no preset phone options - any phone that is RFC SIP compliant will work with OnSIP.
-Rather than stocking a phone store, OnSIP lets its customers purchase phones from third party vendors.
-OnSIP also maintains a comprehensive boot server to expedite the phone registration process, and a series of objective phone reviews to help customers make informed buying choices.
+OnSIP operates a Bring Your Own Device (BYOD) policy, meaning that it's up to the customer to choose which phones they want to use.
+There are no preset phone options—any phone that is SIP RFC compliant will work with OnSIP.
+OnSIP enables its customers to purchase phones from third party vendors, but the company does offer provisioned phones through a preferred partner.
+OnSIP also maintains a comprehensive boot server to expedite the phone registration process and a series of objective phone reviews to help customers make informed buying choices.

-The OnSIP Customer Success Team is located in Doylestown, PA, and currently has a 99% satisfaction rating from Zendesk.
-The average wait time for callers stands at 16 seconds.
+The OnSIP Customer Success Team is located in Doylestown, PA.
+Average wait time for callers stands at 22 seconds.
 The OnSIP Customer Success Team is an American Business Award winner for its outstanding support services in the software industry.
-Phone service hours are 9 am - 8 pm ET (Mon- Thurs) and 9 am - 6 pm ET (Friday).
-The Customer Success Team also operates a Knowledgebase with Do It Yourself support articles.
+Customers have given the OnSIP service a 4.5/5 TrustScore rating on Trustpilot.
+OnSIP also operates a Knowledgebase with Do It Yourself support articles and videos.